Autumn Term 2025

 Workshops are held at or near our studio at College Farm, Ellisfield, Basingstoke, Hampshire, RG25 2QE.

-We organise various courses and workshops in landscape, portrait, animal drawing, sculpture and painting; different classes for different abilities; both new & established teachers.
+Listed below are the courses that we are offering this Autumn.
+We will be adding more workshops over the next few weeks We organise various courses and workshops in landscape, portraiture, animal drawing, sculpture and painting; different classes for different abilities; both new & established teachers.

 We welcome artists of any ability.
 If you have any questions please contact Christian or Katie and they can advise you.